The mestiza muse

 Formaldehyde Preservatives

 Using preservatives and antimicrobial agents to protect shampoos is essential to maintain their quality throughout storage, shelf-life, shipping, and usage.
-Without it, harmful microbial growth could compromise the shampoo’s effectiveness while also posing a risk of contamination for its users.

-However, most of the preservatives are strongly skin irritants and sensitizing agents.
+Preservatives are chemical compounds added to inhibit the growth of these microbes.
+28 However, most of the preservatives are strongly skin irritants and sensitizing agents.
+29

 Formaldehyde was one of the oldest preservatives used in cosmetics, yet due to its powerful skin-sensitizing properties and carcinogenic nature, it has now been prohibited.
+30

 Additionally, formaldehyde-containing formulations can make skin and hair brittle and dry.
 As such, consumers should avoid using them altogether.

-These formaldehyde-releasing preservatives are:
+Some of these formaldehyde-releasing preservatives are:

-• DMDM-Hydantion
+• DMDM-hydantoin

-• Diazolidinyl Urea
+• Diazolidinyl urea

 • Imidazolidinyl urea

 Hair care users should be vigilant when it comes to checking product labels, particularly the INCI listings.
-Make sure to steer clear of these preservatives at all costs!
+32 Make sure to steer clear of these preservatives at all costs!

 #2 Righteous Roots Clarifying Shampoo